shammi1000/Collab.in/README.md

-# 📱 Influencers Hub
+# 📱 Collab.in

-**Influencers Hub** is a full-stack influencer marketing platform that connects brands with social media influencers through a seamless web and mobile experience.
+**Collab.in** is a full-stack influencer marketing platform that connects brands with social media influencers through a seamless web and mobile experience.

 ## 🔧 Technologies Used